Relations with Armenia

-- Armenia is an active contributor to NATO-led operations in Afghanistan and Kosovo.
+- Armenia is an active contributor to the NATO-led operation in Kosovo.

 - Armenia’s programme of cooperation with NATO is set out in an Individual Partnership Action Plan (IPAP), which is jointly agreed.
 The wide range of the IPAP means that Armenia cooperates with NATO not only in the defence sphere, but also on political and security issues, democratic standards, rule of law, and the fight against corruption.

-- NATO has no direct role in negotiations aimed at resolving the Nagorno-Karabakh conflict, which are being conducted in the framework of the Organization for Security and Co-operation in Europe (OSCE) Minsk Group.
+- NATO has no direct role in negotiations aimed at resolving the Nagorno-Karabakh conflict.
 However, NATO encourages all sides to continue their efforts aimed at a peaceful resolution of the conflict.

 Key areas of cooperation